zhongyuanzhao/distgcn/README.md

 A fundamental problem in the design of wireless networks is to efficiently schedule transmission in a distributed manner.
 The main challenge stems from the fact that optimal link scheduling involves solving a maximum weighted independent set (MWIS) problem, which is NP-hard.
 For practical link scheduling schemes, distributed greedy approaches are commonly used to approximate the solution of the MWIS problem.
 However, these greedy schemes mostly ignore important topological information of the wireless networks.
 To overcome this limitation, we propose a distributed MWIS solver based on graph convolutional networks (GCNs).
 In a nutshell, a trainable GCN module learns topology-aware node embeddings that are combined with the network weights before calling a greedy solver.
 In small- to middle-sized wireless networks with tens of links, even a shallow GCN-based MWIS scheduler can leverage the topological information of the graph to reduce in half the suboptimality gap of the distributed greedy solver with good generalizability across graphs and minimal increase in complexity.

 ## Instructions for replicate numerical experiments
-The recommended system setup is Ubuntu linux 16.04LTS
+The recommended system setup is Ubuntu linux 16.04LTS or 18.04LTS.

 ### 1. MWIS solvers on random graphs.
 1.1 (Optinal) If you want replicate everything from scratch, run the following commands to generate training and testing datasets, and train the models.
 Otherwise, skip the following commands and go to step 1.2.